 The Great Depression & The WPA

-—Belleville Main Street Walking Tour —
+— Belleville Main Street Walking Tour —

 After the stock market crash of 1929, millions of Americans lost their jobs and those still working saw their wages reduced.
 Drought and dust storms in the Great Plains left many farm families in despair.
 Congress quickly drafted new federal programs for relief and recovery from the Great Depression.
 The Works Progress Administration (WPA) was created in 1935 to provide jobs for unemployed workers.

 In Republic County, funds were allocated for roads, bridges, "sanitary privies in rural areas," pond construction, flood control, and the renovation of public buildings.
 In Belleville, the municipal swimming pool, band shell, tennis courts, park and native stone grandstand at the North Central Kansas Free Fair grounds all were constructed with financial assistance from the WPA.
 The grandstand served crowds attracted by popular auto races on the high-banked oval race track.
 Federal funds also supported construction of the post office just west of the commercial district.
-The Belleville Post Office and the Republic County Courthouse on the square in Belleville were built with the assistance of the Public Works Administration (PWA), another New Deal economic recovery program.
-The Post Office also features an interior mural painted by the notable Kansas painter, Birger Sandzen.
+The Belleville Post Office and the Republic County Courthouse on the square in Belleville were built with the assistance of the Public Works Administration (PWA),

 Kansas was one of only three states to create a museum project through the Works Progress Administration.
 Workshops in seven Kansas communities produced handcraft and visual aid materials, which were distributed throughout the state to educational institutions.
 Belleville was one of those communities and in November, 1938 the Belleville Public Library ordered several Models of Industry, the All Nation figurines, and American Costume Dolls, Native Birds and Kansas Landmark prints by Margaret Whittemore, and Wild Flower paintings by Avis Chitwood.